List of Emmerdale characters introduced in 2009: Matty Barton

 New farmhand Alex Moss (Kurtis Stacey) is immediately attracted to Matty, and they have sex, but Alex deserts him the next day.
 Alex later turns his attention to Victoria and they start a relationship, much to Matty's disappointment and jealousy.
 Victoria becomes suspicious of Alex and Matty's behaviour and Alex admits that he seduced Matty and then dumped him, but Matty gives Victoria and Alex his blessing and the two continue their relationship.
 After his father's death, Matty begins to work more on the farm, at the same time slipping behind with his college work.
 It is later revealed that he failed to turn up to some of his A-level exams.
 When Holly goes to live in London with her friend Roz Fielding (Kirsty-Leigh Porter), Matty decides he had had enough of life in Emmerdale and the bad memories there, and goes with Holly to start afresh in London.

-Six years later, Matty returns to Emmderdale having transitioned to male during his time away.
+Six years later, Matty returns to Emmerdale having transitioned to male during his time away.
 He breaks into Butler's farm in order to steal back his birth certificate, however he is caught by Cain Dingle before he is able to leave.
 When Moira returns home, she is shocked to discover that her child is now identifying as male, and has changed his name to Matty.
 Later, Victoria is horrified to find that a man has broken into her Diddy Diner truck, and even more so when the culprit knows her.
 She is shocked but pleased when the man turns out to be Matty Barton.
 Matty reveals that Moira was unaccepting about the change and threw him out.
 Victoria tries to convince Matty that he should give Moira a second chance as she's bound to be shocked, but the pair are disgusted when they walk into Butler's Farm to hear Moira insulting Matty.
 Matty makes the decision to return to Manchester, despite Victoria's offers to allow him to stay with her.
 She drops Matty off at the train station when Cain fails to convince him to stay.
 After being mugged and hospitalised, Matty decides to come back and stay with his mum at Butler's farm.